MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/search-record.md

 ---
-title: "Search for records in Omni-channel Engagement Hub | MicrosoftDocs"
+title: "Search for records in Omnichannel for Customer Service | MicrosoftDocs"
-description: "Learn on how to Search for records in Omni-channel Engagement Hub and link the record to a conversation."
+description: "Learn on how to Search for records in Omnichannel for Customer Service and link the record to a conversation."
 keywords: ""
 author: kabala123
 ms.author: kabala